Hanauma Bay Travel Guide, Updated 2021

 Hanauma Bay is a spectacular white-sand beach surrounded by lush green cliffs; it really is a sight to behold.
 Formed from a series of volcanic eruptions, Hanauma Bay is now a marine life sanctuary.
 This historic bay was used by Hawaiian royalty for fishing and recreation.
 It was aptly named Hanauma, which means curved bay, in Hawaiian.

 Following World War II, this spot’s beauty attracted visitors from around the world which led to years of overuse.
 In 1967 the spot was named a marine life conservation area and is currently a state park.
 Volunteers are on-hand to answer questions about the bay and its inhabitants which include of 450 types of marine life.
-Snorkel at Hanauma Bay on Shaka Guide’s East Oahu Shoreline Drive.
+Stop at Hanauma Bay on Shaka Guide’s East Oahu Shoreline Drive.

 - You can wait and check back every 10-15 minutes to see if someone just left.
 The parking attendants require that you keep driving, so you’ll have to turn around down the road to check back.